 30. Use Separate Oil for Frying

-If preparing gluten-free and gluten-containing foods, be sure not to fry your gluten-free food in the same oil and the gluten-containing food.
-Along the same lines, don’t order fried foods unless you’re sure the restaurant has a dedicated gluten-free fryer.
+Be sure not to fry your gluten-free food in the same oil as glutenous foods.
+Along the same lines, don't order fried foods unless you're sure the restaurant has a dedicated gluten-free fryer.

 31. Clean to Tops of Cans and Other Containers Before Opening Them

-If cans happen to be stored under some flour or other gluten-containing food, some could fall on the can and get into the food when it’s opened.
-In general, it’s not a bad idea to wipe down cans before opening them anyway.
+If cans happen to be stored under some flour or regular bread crumbs, some of it could fall on the can and get into the food when it's opened.
+In general, it's not a bad idea to wipe down cans before opening them anyway.

 32. Use Caution with Arts and Crafts